frewsxcv/inaturalist-identifier-pro/USER_GUIDE.md

 - **Internet Connection**: Required for fetching data from iNaturalist
 - **Operating System**: macOS, Linux, or Windows
 - **Screen Resolution**: Minimum 1024x768 recommended

 ---

+## Authentication

+iNaturalist Pro now supports **dynamic authentication**, meaning you can start using the app immediately without logging in, and authenticate only when you need features that require it.

+### Using the App Without Login

+Most features work without authentication:

+- ✅ Browse observations
+- ✅ View observation details and photos
+- ✅ Explore taxonomic information
+- ✅ Search for users
+- ✅ View computer vision suggestions

+### When You Need to Log In

+Some features require authentication:

+- 🔒 Adding identifications to observations
+- 🔒 Accessing your personal data
+- 🔒 Submitting observations (future feature)

+### How to Log In

+1. **Click the Login Button**: Look for the "🔒 Login" button in the top-right corner of the window.

+2. **Login Modal**: A dialog will appear explaining that you'll be redirected to your browser for authentication.

+3. **Browser Authentication**: Your default web browser will open to iNaturalist's OAuth page.
+Log in with your iNaturalist credentials.

+4. **Authorization**: Grant permission for iNaturalist Pro to access your account.

+5. **Return to App**: Once authenticated, return to the app.
+You'll see "👤 Profile" in the top-right corner, indicating you're logged in.

+### Token Management

+- **Automatic Saving**: Your authentication token is automatically saved to your system's config directory.
+- **Automatic Loading**: On subsequent launches, the app will automatically use your saved token if it's still valid.
+- **Token Expiration**: If your token expires, you'll be prompted to log in again when needed.

+### Profile Menu

+Once logged in, click the "👤 Profile" button to access:

+- Account information (coming soon)
+- Logout option (coming soon)
+- Authentication status

+---